ArchipelagoMW/Archipelago/docs/world api.md

 Each location has a `name` and an `id` (a.k.a. "code" or "address"), is placed in a Region and has access rules.
-The name needs to be unique in each game, the ID needs to be unique across all games and is best in the same range as the item IDs.
+The name needs to be unique in each game and must not be numeric (has to contain least 1 letter or symbol).
+The ID needs to be unique across all games and is best in the same range as the item IDs.
 World-specific IDs are 1 to 2<sup>53</sup>-1, IDs ≤ 0 are global and reserved.

 Special locations with ID `None` can hold events.